 Meet sessions are typically split by age group and by gender, (Boys against boys and girls against girls).
 Each swimmer may swim up to 3 individual events and 2 relays.
 Coaches will determine relay teams and review at practice.
 Once a commitment has been made to attend a meet, you must attend that meet.
-Directions to an away meet can be found on the Great Charlotte Swim League Web site, (www.greatercharlotteswimleague.com).
-Or you can grab the address for your GPS device below.
+Directions to any meet (home or away) can be found by checking the calendar for dates and addresses of event sites.

 Day of the Meet

 What does my child need for meets?

 Snacks for themselves (orange slices, apple slices, crackers, gatorade, water, etc.) Snacks are not provided by the team.

 Swim Cap and a back up swim cap

 If your child cannot attend a meet, you will need to notify the coach by email as soon as possible.
 If you already know dates that your family will be out of town, you may give her those at the beginning of the season.
 A missing swimmer effects relay teams and may cause a swimmer to miss their chance at swimming that evening.
 We do understand that emergencies happen and if that is the case, please call the coach as soon as possible to let her know so changes can be made.

 What time do I need to be there?

 Most meets require swimmers arrive 1 hour before the meet.
 All meets start at 6pm sharp.
 So...we request that swimmers arrive by 5pm.
 This give the swimmers time to get acclimated to the pool environment.
 It also gives the coaches time to make sure that all assigned swimmers are there and make any changes if needed.
 Warm-ups usually start around 5:15.
 Swimmers start reporting to the Clerk of Course around 5:45.